GoogleChrome/web.dev/src/site/content/en/blog/capabilities/index.md

 ---
 title: Unlocking New Capabilities for the Web
-subhead: We strongly believe that every developer should have access to the capabilities they need to make a great web experience, and we are committed to a more capable web.
-Learn about some of the new APIs we're considering and how you can get involved.
+subhead: Learn about some of the new APIs we're considering and how you can get involved.
 authors:
   - petelepage
   - thomassteiner
-date: 2019-05-23
+date: 2019-05-29
-hero: capabilities-process.jpg
+hero: hero.jpg
 alt: The capabilities process consisting of identifying the need, writing the explainer, soliciting feedback, writing a formal spec, and shipping it.
 description: |
   Web apps should be able to do anything native apps can.
 Through Project Fugu, we want to make it